 The street is a veritable art gallery of mansions, palaces, and churches with fine ornate facades in different architectural styles.
 The windows and balconies sport wrought iron grills that jut out from the facades, called hierros.

-I was there on a Sunday in February, so it was extremely quiet and most things were closed.
-I had the place to myself.
 I was calmed and almost deafened by all the unexpected country silence, and afraid of upsetting the tranquil stillness.
 I strode on quietly (though always with an eye open for a rare and elusive WC sign).

 After Seville, the emptiness was a blissful state of affairs.
 Even in February, Seville manages to be busy, noisy, and attract large tourist groups.

-Best Things To See and Do in Osuna Spain
+Best Things To See And Do in Osuna Spain

 1. Explore Old Town and Wander the Streets

+From the lower town, you will arrive at the main square, Plaza Mayor.
 There, I paused (I had to pee) and had some tapas at El Molinillo in a corner of the square.
 The food was quite good and, mercifully for everyone involved, they had a not terribly horrible loo.

 The Plaza Mayor is also home to Osuna’s town hall, the Convent de la Concéption and the Torre del Agua, an archaeological museum.